Teams Like This

 This project aims to reach agreement among key constituencies regarding current and future planning and management for the role of high-severity fire in western coniferous forests, fire regimes, and fuel treatments.

-This report seeks to identify and explain areas of common ground and divergence among fire researchers about dry conifer forests.
+This report explains areas of common ground and divergence among fire researchers about dry conifer forests.
 The work is meant to inform high quality public discourse, policy, and management.

 University of California, Berkeley